gdm413229/swwmgz_m/README.md

 This artifact provides a +100 health boost plus a regeneration effect that heals +10 every 5 seconds, for up to 50 seconds, thus it doubles as a powerup.
 Its overhealing effects cap at 500 points (including the regen).
 Once its effects wear out, however, your excess health will gradually settle towards the typical 200 point cap.
 Unlike other health items, the **Refresher** auto-activates only if you're about to die.
 This usually prevents such a grim outcome... unless the damage is too high to counter.

-### Armor Nugget ~ Replaces Armor Bonus, Timebomb of the Ancients, Disc of Repulsion, Flechette
+### Armor Nugget ~ Replaces Armor Bonus, Timebomb of the Ancients, Disc of Repulsion, Flechette, Mystic Ambit Incant
 ![](docimg/nuggetarmor.png)

 Cumulative armor items that can increase resistance to all damage by as much as you can find.
 Each nugget adds 1% to the total.
 Above 100%, damage gets turned into additional health (up to the standard 100% cap).
 The upper cap for these is 200%.
+Comes in bundles when replacing things other than armor bonuses.

-### Blast Suit ~ Replaces Green Armor, Silver Shield, Mesh Armor
+### Blast Suit ~ Replaces Green Armor, Silver Shield, Platinum Helm, Amulet of Warding
 ![](docimg/blastsuit.png)

 The blast suit is a nice little light armor which provides a 30% reduction to damage and an additional 50% to splash damage.

 Can handle a total of 150 damage points before breaking.

-### War Armor ~ Replaces Blue Armor, Enchanted Shield, Falcon Shield
+### War Armor ~ Replaces Blue Armor, Enchanted Shield, Mesh Armor, Falcon Shield
 ![](docimg/wararmor.png)

 Decent armor, protects very well against all damage.
 Reduction factors are as follows: